itsbrandonowens/itsbrandonowens/README.md

 - 👋 Hi, I’m @itsbrandonowens
 - 👀 I’m interested in Newcastle United, PC Gaming and Coding.
-- 🌱 I’m currently learning ReactJS, working on my Front End skills.
+- 🌱 I’m currently learning ReactJS, working on my Front End skills and Java w/ Spring Boot working on my Back End skills.

 <!---
 itsbrandonowens/itsbrandonowens is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.